bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 So a rule that says only do this after this block, or only when the coins you're spending is from this block.
 That's extra complexity that you'd prefer not to have.
 Plus, you know, if the attack, this is one of the problems, once you publish the exact fix somebody might come up with what it is fixing and then do the attack before the soft fork is activated.
-That's probably inevitable anyway, just like the time warp attack, everybody knows what to do there.
+That's probably inevitable anyway, just like the Timewarp attack, everybody knows what to do there.

+Speaker 0: 00:32:09

 Yeah.

+Speaker 1: 00:32:11

 So there's that.

 Speaker 0: 00:32:13